PUSHWORTH MARKETPLACE

 4. BILLING & PAYMENTS

-Suppliers must enter their Tax Invoice Number via the Pushworth Booking Portal to trigger payment processing.
+Suppliers must add their Tax Invoice Number via the Pushworth Live Booking Portal to trigger payment processing.

-Clients are invoiced weekly with standard 7-day terms (unless contract specifies otherwise).
+Buyers are invoiced weekly with standard 7-day terms (unless the performance contract specifies otherwise).

-Payments are processed within 72 business hours of cleared funds being received from the Client.
+Payments are processed within 72 business hours of cleared funds being received from the Buyer.

 Suppliers retain rights under their contract to enforce payment where necessary.